AkshayUniyal/My_Website/README.md

 ## VPS Setup ##

-* Launched an EC2 instance with latest Ubuntu24 Ami using AWS aacount ( used .pem file for rstricted ssh )
+* Launched an EC2 instance with latest Ubuntu24 Ami using AWS aacount ( used .pem file for restricted ssh )
 * Attached proper Security group configuration
 * Setup Proper Firewall using ufw on the instance
 * Created a new user - (project) with root privileges on this instance